Daycare service and education

 Pre-primary education

 Before taking part of basic education, six-year-old children attend free pre-primary education that the municipality arranges.
 Pre-primary education is compulsory under the Basic Education Act.
-The pre-primary school that one enrolles in is based on the home address.
+Children are assigned a place in the neighbourhood school based on their home address, i.e. pupils in pre-primary education are assigned a place in the pre-primary school at their neighbourhood school.

-You enroll in the pre-primary school nearest to your home.
 Every child is assigned a place and more detailed information is sent home, usually in February.
-Apply to pre-primary education in the Wilma electronic service.
+The Wilma electronic service is used for enrollment in pre-primary education.

 Supplementary daycare